ossf/tac/process/templates/PROJECT_NAME_incubation_stage.md

   * "link to governance documents"

 ### IP policy and licensing due dilligence
 When contributing an existing Project to the OpenSSF, the contribution must undergo license and IP due diligence by the Linux Foundation (LF).
-This step is only needed for the initial donation and only applicable here, if the project intends to join the OpenSSF the incubation stage.
+This step is only needed for the initial donation and only applicable here, if the project intends to join the OpenSSF Incubation stage.
   * "yes / no / not applicable.
 If yes, provide a link to the corresponding GitHub issue."

 ### Project References